zeromq/ingescape/doc/content/blog/first_full_agent.md

   - Xcode
   - cmake

 In all cases, as a prerequisite, you need to have the ingeScape library installed on your computer.
-We provide installers and packages to to so.
+We provide installers and packages to do so.

 With Microsoft Windows, depending on your system, you will be able to choose between 32-bit and 64-bit architectures.

-TODO: definition & mapping + config device

 #### cmake
 In a terminal, once the source code has been extracted, just go inside the extracted folder and type the following commands: